senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data-linux-macos.md

         ```

+## Add records

-1. To add your data to the Senzing database,
+7. To add your data to the Senzing database,
    in the following example modify the value of `INPUT_FILENAME` to match the path to your file of JSON lines.
    For Windows, use a format like `C:\\Users\\username\\Downloads\\example-data-for-senzing.json` for `INPUT_FILENAME`.